-These normally take place in the autumn term so if you wish to meet the Headteacher and take a tour of the school, please email email@example.com and we will book you on the next available slot.
-Tours generally take place on Wednesdays at 09.30am and will run up until mid-December.
+These normally take place in the autumn term so if you wish to meet the Headteacher and take a tour of the school, please email: firstname.lastname@example.org and we will book you onto an available slot.
+Tours take place on Wednesdays at 09.30am and will run up until mid-December.

 In accordance with Regulation 17 of the School Admissions Regulations 2012, admission arrangements must be formally determined by the responsible admission authority.

-The Governing Body of John Betts Primary School hereby formally determine the admission arrangements for the academic year of entry 2021/22.
-No changes were made to the admission arrangements from the previous year with the exception of the statutory dates.
+The Governing Body of John Betts Primary School hereby formally determine the admission arrangements for the academic year of entry 2024-25.

 Admissions Policy for Entry into John Betts School